Generic name: griseofulvin 250mg

 The information at Drugs.com is not a substitute for medical advice.
 ALWAYS consult your doctor or pharmacist.

-Accurate diagnosis of infecting organism is essential.
+- Accurate diagnosis of infecting organism is essential.
 Identification should be made either by direct microscopic examination of a mounting of infected tissue in a solution of potassium hydroxide or by culture on an appropriate medium.
 Medication must be continued until the infecting organism is completely eradicated as indicated by appropriate clinical or laboratory examination.
 Representative treatment periods are tinea capitis, 4 to 6 weeks; tinea corporis, 2 to 4 weeks; tinea pedis, 4 to 8 weeks; tinea unguium-depending on rate of growth-fingernails, at least 4 months; toenails, at least 6 months.

-General measures in regard to hygiene should be observed to control sources of infection or reinfection.
+- General measures in regard to hygiene should be observed to control sources of infection or reinfection.
 Concomitant use of appropriate topical agents is usually required, particularly in treatment of tinea pedis.
 In some forms of athlete's foot, yeasts and bacteria may be involved as well as fungi.
 Griseofulvin will not eradicate the bacterial or monilial infection.

-Gris-PEG® tablets may be swallowed whole or crushed and sprinkled onto 1 tablespoonful of applesauce and swallowed immediately without chewing.
+- Gris-PEG® tablets may be swallowed whole or crushed and sprinkled onto 1 tablespoonful of applesauce and swallowed immediately without chewing.

-Daily administration of 375 mg (as a single dose or in divided doses) will give a satisfactory response in most patients with tinea corporis, tinea cruris, and tinea capitis.
+- Daily administration of 375 mg (as a single dose or in divided doses) will give a satisfactory response in most patients with tinea corporis, tinea cruris, and tinea capitis.
 For those fungal infections more difficult to eradicate, such as tinea pedis and tinea unguium, a divided dose of 750 mg is recommended.

-Approximately 3.3 mg per pound of body weight per day of ultramicrosize griseofulvin is an effective dose for most pediatric patients.
+Approximately 7.3 mg per kg of body weight per day of ultramicrosize griseofulvin is an effective dose for most pediatric patients.
 On this basis, the following dosage schedule is suggested: